5 Deadliest Tornadoes in U.S History

 Mississippi seems to have some sort of Tornado magnet in its grounds for it was also affected by the second deadliest Tornado.
 The Great Natchez Tornado hit Natchez, Mississippi on May 7, 1840.
 Its destruction claimed the lives of more than 317 people.
 In addition to the 317 deaths, only 109 were injured by it, a testament to its intensity.
-Out of the 317 killed, 49 were on land and 269 on the Mississippi River as the tornado went tearing through boats and shipping docs.
+Out of the 317 killed, only 49 were on land while 269 on the Mississippi River as the tornado went tearing through boats and shipping docs.
 The actual death toll however might have been higher as the deaths of slaves were not counted back then.

 3- The St. Louis Tornado

 The St. Louis tornado was a historic tornado that occurred on Wednesday, May 27, 1896.
 It was a part of a major tornado outbreak across the Central United States which continued across to the Eastern side on the 28th.
 Out of all the Tornado outbreaks that day, this was the most notable one of all.
 It caused over $10,000,000 in damage ($4.35 billion today).
 It also killed 255 people died, and injured more than a 1000.

 (Tupelo, Mississippi.)
 April 5-6th, 1936

 Mississippi makes it into this list again with a third tornado that went tearing through the town of Tupelo on April 5th 1936 and continued into the next day.
 By the time it was done wrecking havoc across the land, it had claimed the lives of some 216 people.
 The total death toll of all the tornadoes on that day combined went above 400 with injuries reaching the figure of 3500.
 One notable survivor however, of this killer was a one year old named Elvis Presley who was born in Tupelo.